 All right, so let's go to the issue of we sort of have all these deep state people now beginning to turn on each other.

-And you know, I'm not gonna lie, part of this is actually pretty entertaining, but I think that this is also in the end, it's gonna be fairly revealing.
+And, you know, I'm not going to lie, part of this is actually pretty entertaining, but I think that this is also, in the end, it's going to be fairly revealing because, you know, you've got Lisa Page and Strzz.

-You got Bruce Orr blaming the DOJ and the FBI for ignoring ignoring his warning on Christopher Steele in August of twenty sixteen.
+You got Bruce Orr blaming the DOJ and the FBI for ignoring his warning on Christopher Steele in August of 2016.

-You got Comey is trashing Strzok and Page on National TV.
+You got Comey is trashing Strzz and Page on national TV.

-Uh Rosenstein and and James Comey are attacking each other's character.
+Rosenstein and James Comey are attacking each other's character.

 McCabe is attacking anyone with a pulse.

-Um and then even on top of that, now we've got Comey and Brennan turning on each other over you know who pushed the Steele dossier.
+And then even on top of that, now we've got Comey and Brennan turning on each other over who pushed the Steele dossier.

 Yeah, I think that's important.

-And I think it's the there would be no reason for the CIA to push the dossier.
+And I think there would be no reason for the CIA to push the dossier.

 So that fight may be the most consequential.